SaloniRaj/tic-tac-toe/README.md

 # tic-tac-toe
-Basic 'tic tac toe' (game)  program written in C language.
+Basic 'tic tac toe' program written in C language.

 What is tic tac toe?
-	well... its a game.
+        Well... its a game.

 RULES FOR TIC-TAC-TOE